 KJV – ⨯ at all, burn up, consume, devour(-er, up), dine, eat(-er, up), feed (with), food, ⨯ freely, ⨯in…wise(-deed, plenty), (lay) meat, ⨯ quite.

 Notice literal (in other words: to eat using utensils, putting food in your mouth) or figurative (consume, in the sense of the use of the land, what we do with produce).
 Consumerism places emphasis on excessive eating in every sense of the term.

 Vegetarian and blood

-This is a vast subject and impossible to develop here.
-Just notice Genesis 9.1-6.
-A huge change takes place following Noah’s flood.
-Animals can be eaten and are used for sacrifice (Gen. 8.20).
+Too vast a subject and impossible to develop here.
+Just notice Genesis 9:1-6.
+A considerable change takes place following Noah’s flood.
+Animals can be eaten and are used for sacrifice (Gen. 8:20).
 There’s an injunction NOT to use the blood.
 Why?
 In short, because blood is for the forgiveness of sin.
 For some, this use of animals can appear to be monstrous.
-I understand but we are looking at it from a Biblical point of view.
+I understand, but we are looking at it from a Biblical point of view.
 Animals have multiple purposes, all of which should be respectfully respected.
-There is no religious need to sacrifice animals today but there’s no interdiction to raise animals.
+There is no spiritual need to sacrifice animals today, but there’s no interdiction to raise animals.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.